HubSpot/cos_uploader/README.md

-PLEASE NOTE that HubSpot now supports uploading and downloading files via FTP ([http://designers.hubspot.com/docs/tools/hubspot-ftp](http://designers.hubspot.com/docs/tools/hubspot-ftp)).
-HubSpot will stop supporting the COS Uploader on Jan.
+HubSpot dropped support for the COS Uploader on Jan.
 1st 2016.

+**The [HubSpot local development tools](https://designers.hubspot.com/docs/developer-reference/local-development-cms-cli) provide upload/download capabilities with HubSpot and are the recommended tool for developers.**

+The rest of this readme is preserved just for historical context, links may no longer work.
 <hr/>

 The cos_uploader will watch the contents of a folder on your local hard drive and upload the templates and static files to the HubSpot COS every time a file child is changed.